Why is it that some people seem to be hugely successful and do so much, while the vast majority of us struggle to tread water?

 - Amateurs think reality is what they want to see.
 Professionals know reality is what’s true.

-There are a host of other differences, but they can effectively be boiled down to two things: fear and reality.
+There are a host of other differences, but they boil down to mindset.

 - In what circumstances do you find yourself behaving like an amateur instead of as a professional?